ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 Regardless of the extension that you choose for generating documentation, we recommend the use of numpy-style docstrings so that there is consistency across PyAnsys libraries.
-For more information, see:
+For more information, see :ref:`api_documentation`.

-- :ref:`docstrings`
-- :ref:`api_documentation`

 RST Files
 ---------
-To provide general usage information in your documentation, you use your favorite editor to create RST files that you then place in the repository's ``doc/`` directory.
-The ``index.rst`` file in the ``doc\source`` directory defines the first level of the your documentation hierarchy.
+To provide general usage information in your documentation, use your favorite editor to create RST files that you then place in the repository's ``doc/`` directory.
+The ``index.rst`` file in the ``doc\source`` directory defines the first level of your documentation hierarchy.
 The ``toctree`` directive indicates the maximum number of heading levels that the documentation is to display.
 Below this directive are the directory names for your documentation sections.
 Each documentation section has its own ``index.rst`` file.